SuperOfficeDocs/superoffice-docs/user-guide/en/diary/screen/activities-tab.md

 ### Highlight overdue activities

-If an activity is highlighted in red type, this means that its provisional date has been passed.
+If an activity is highlighted in red type, this means that its provisional date was passed.
 To change this setting:

 1. Go to ![icon][img1] **Personal settings > Preferences**.
 2. Select **Functions**, and edit the **Mark overdue activities** option.